linode/manager/TESTING.md

 ### Testing React Storybook Components

-In addition to the Linode Manager E2E tests, there are also UI tests for the ReactJS components.
+In addition to the Cloud Manager E2E tests, there are also UI tests for components in.
 The components are tested via [Storybook](https://github.com/storybooks/storybook) and the test specs live in `src/components/ComponentName/ComponentName.spec.js`.
 The WDIO config lives in `e2e/config/wdio.storybook.conf.js`